 We physical therapists pride ourselves on being able to truly impact our patients’ lives.
-There’s really no better feeling than helping a patient reduce his or her pain and increase his or her independence.
-But, as most of us know, there are always those few patients who fall off the radar, bailing on therapy for good before they meet their goals.
-It’s a frustrating feeling for everyone involved, but luckily, there are tell-tale signs that patients are becoming disengaged.
-If you spot the signs early enough, you can intervene and turn things around.
+There’s no better feeling than helping patients reduce their pain and reach their goals.
+But, as most of us know, there are always those few patients who fall off the radar, never to return before completing their plans of care (POCs).
+But, how do you know if your PT patient is about to drop out?

 1. Failing to Comply with Their Home Exercise Program (HEP)

-In some cases, patients will initially do their HEP like clockwork, but later will begin to avert their eyes when you ask about it.
+In some cases, patients will initially do their HEP like clockwork but later will begin to avert their eyes when you ask about it.
 In other cases, patients never really grasp the importance of their home exercises in the first place.

 2. Skipping Appointments